 And here it is: another multi-part review of a 1/35 kit… and one with a complete interior, no less.
-This is a model I’ve been waiting for since it was announced last year.
+This is a model by MiniArt I’ve been waiting for since it was announced last year.
 I’ve written review on Armorama – now let’s see how it builds up.

 I have deviated from the instructions – I would much prefer to first do the basic shape, and fill it up with the details after.
 The instructions go the opposite way: you first build all the sub-assemblies (engine, transmission assembly, the complete interior, etc.), then put them together.
 This makes painting and weathering a bit awkward (the two firewalls, for example, are installed separately: one goes in the middle of the build, and at the very end), and it also makes correcting small fit issues more difficult.

 The build starts with the bottom of the hull, which is also the floor of the interior; it’s a pretty big change from the usual “tub” scale models come with.

 As a first step I did all the interior parts that are painted in the blue-gray base color.
 This meant that I attached most of the supports for the engine and the transmission, the last four sets of suspension units (mistakenly I glued in an extra one), the swing arms’ holders, and the driver’s controls, and control rods.
 The model is very well made – everything lines up remarkably well.
 The swing arms that hold the road wheels fit exactly where they should, and the control rods attach to the central rod accurately.
 (We’re talking about tolerances of less than a milimeter here.)
 The instructions, for example, would have you attach the parts supporting the engine glue to the engine block -which means they would have to be painted and weathered separately.
 Easier to glue them in place and add the engine later.

 The controls and the connecting rods are very delicate and the cleanup is difficult.
 Astonishingly everything lines up perfectly (part C38 is the central, connecting rod, and all the others attach where they supposed to).